alvaro-escalante/google-index-checker/README.md

  Scaling Google Indexation Checks with Node.js
 ---------------------------------------------------------------------------------------

-This scripts provides an accurate report on the current Google indexation status for a given url.
+This script provides an accurate report on the current Google indexation status for a given url.
 It displays `Indexed` or `Not Indexed` on a `results.csv` file.

 The script is able to verify an unlimited number of URLs with any kind of problematic characters: parameters, encoding, reserved characters, unsafe characters, different alphabets – if Google has indexed it, our script will find it.
 To find read more read our article at <a href='https://builtvisible.com/scaling-google-indexation-checks-with-node-js/'>Builtvisible | Scaling Google indexation checks with Node.js</a>